The New York Genealogical and Biographical Record

 NYG&B members need to perform an easy, one-time activation to gain access to many of our digital records.

-If you have not activated the voucher code associated with your membership, click here for instructions.
+If you have not activated your access to online records, click here for instructions.
 This must be done before searching NYG&B collections hosted on Findmypast.

 About The Record